ninjapenguin/MooFlick/README.md

 		float:right;
 		clear:right;
 	}
-	#flickr-items div img	{
-		padding:4px;
-		border:1px solid #DDDDDD;
-		vertical-align:middle;
-		-webkit-box-shadow: 2px 2px 10px rgba(0, 0, 0, 0.2);
-		-moz-box-shadow: 2px 2px 10px rgba(0, 0, 0, 0.2);
-		box-shadow: 2px 2px 10px rgba(0, 0, 0, 0.2);
-	}

 	#JS
 	window.addEvent('domready', function(){
 		var mf = new MooFlick('flickr-items','10901345@N05', {});
 	})

+The above assumes the target area has an id of flickr-items.
+For working examples check out the demo!

 Thats all!

 Known Issues
 -----------------
-There are no knows issues at this time.
+Image rotation is only visible in the browsers that support it (IE does NOT support it)

-The plugin has been tested in Safari, Firefox, Chrome and IE.
+The plugin has been tested in Safari, Firefox, Chrome and IE (7 and 8).

 Any feedback greatly appreciated!